-In California oil spill, anti-pipeline activists find ammunition to push Biden
+In California oil spill, pipeline critics find a way to push Biden

 “The larger oil companies are sloughing off these old rigs and platforms to smaller companies,” said Teresa Sabol Spezio, a lecturer at Pitzer College and an environmental engineer.
 “They’re trying to show they’re sustainable.”

-Among Amplify’s largest shareholders are hedge funds led by Avenue Capital Group with 6.7 percent, Two Sigma Investments with 3.2 percent and Union Square Park Capital with 2.6 percent, according to Securities and Exchange filings through June 30.
-Until last year two hedge funds — Fir Tree Capital Management and Brigade Capital Management — owned approximately 40 percent of Amplify’s outstanding stock.
+Among Amplify’s largest shareholders are hedge funds led by Avenue Capital Group with 6.7 percent, Two Sigma Investments with 3.2 percent and Union Square Park Capital with 2.6 percent, according to Securities and Exchange Commission filings through June 30.
+Until last year, two hedge funds — Fir Tree Capital Management and Brigade Capital Management — owned approximately 40 percent of Amplify’s outstanding stock.

-Avenue Capital is run by billionaire Marc Lasry, co-owner of the Milwaukee Bucks who recently invested in Ozy Media, which shut down after various controversies led to a plunge in advertising.
+Avenue Capital is run by billionaire Marc Lasry, co-owner of the Milwaukee Bucks, who recently invested in Ozy Media, which shut down after various controversies led to a plunge in advertising.

 On Monday, shares of Amplify Energy tumbled 44 percent on news of the spill, wiping out about $110 million of market value.

-It was only the latest volatile swing in the stock, which has more than doubled this year, but in 52 weeks ended May 2020 had dropped 88 percent.
+It was only the latest volatile swing in the stock, which has more than doubled this year but in 52 weeks ending May 2020 had dropped 88 percent.
 The company got $5.5 million from the first stimulus package.
-In June 2020 the Interior Department’s Bureau of Safety and Environmental Enforcement gave Amplify Energy “special case” royalty relief, cutting its rates in half.
+In June 2020, the Interior Department’s Bureau of Safety and Environmental Enforcement gave Amplify Energy “special case” royalty relief, cutting its rates in half.

-On Monday, Willsher said that the pipeline under scrutiny had been inspected every year.
-He said that the last time the company did a scan inside it using a device known as a PIG was in 2019 while the last scan done with a device known as a ROV scan was carried out last summer.
+On Monday, Willsher said the pipeline under scrutiny had been inspected every year.
+He said the last time the company did a scan inside it using a device known as a PIG was in 2019; the last scan done with a device known as an ROV was carried out last summer.

-But Robert Bea, professor emeritus in engineering at the University of California, Berkeley, said that wasn’t often enough, especially given the pipeline was aging and could be corroding from both inside and out.
+But Robert Bea, professor emeritus in engineering at the University of California at Berkeley, said that wasn’t often enough, especially given that the pipeline was aging and could be corroding from both the inside and out.
 “You put steel in salt water and it doesn’t take very long for marine growth to turn the pipeline into an interesting piece of sea weed or marine life.”

-Some residents in the area say they smelled unusual odors last Friday, but Willsher said that the pipeline problem didn’t get discovered until Saturday and that the company acted within half an hour.
+Some residents in the area say they smelled unusual odors last Friday, but Willsher said the pipeline problem wasn’t discovered until Saturday and the company acted within a half-hour.
 Unlike some oil companies that monitor unusual pipeline pressures from Houston, Amplify Energy does it from a facility in Long Beach, Calif.

-Amplify said in a release Monday that it was first to have observed and notified the US Coast Guard of an oil sheen approximately four miles off the coast, just outside state waters and within federal waters.
+Amplify said in a release Monday that it was first to have observed and notified the U.S. Coast Guard of an oil sheen approximately four miles off the coast, just outside state waters and within federal waters.
 The company has dispatched a remotely operated vehicle (ROV) “to investigate and attempt to confirm source of the release,” it said.
 The company said it shut down all production and pipeline operations “as a precautionary measure.”

-The local authorities were taking other steps to protect the public.
-Instead of beachgoers, the parking lot at Huntington Beach was full of trucks and trailers from Orange County officials as well as Patriot Environmental Services and Pacific Petroleum.
-The beach entrance was blocked and a big sign flashed “BEACH CLOSED- OIL SPILL.”
+Local authorities were taking steps to protect the public.
+Instead of beachgoers, the parking lot at Huntington Beach was full of trucks and trailers from Orange County officials, as well as Patriot Environmental Services and Pacific Petroleum.
+The beach entrance was blocked and a big sign flashed: “BEACH CLOSED- OIL SPILL.”

-“It’s terrible, it’s a tragedy but these things do happen,” said Barbara Livingston , 72, who was walking on a path along the beach.
-“I’ve lived here 28 years and we’ve never had anything to this extent … It would be nice to have a paradise where there’s no oil but people want to drive.”
+“It’s terrible, it’s a tragedy, but these things do happen,” said Barbara Livingston, 72, who was walking on a path along the beach.
+“I’ve lived here 28 years and we’ve never had anything to this extent. … It would be nice to have a paradise where there’s no oil, but people want to drive.”

 While environmentalists are trying to halt the construction of pipelines across the country, they’ve had only mixed success.